 New Yorkers are used to this sort of thing.
-This guy’s presence didn’t even register.
-But my father thought to do something which apparently no one else did: He stopped and actually listened to what the guy had to say.
+The vagabond’s presence didn’t even register.
+But my father thought to do something which apparently no one else had.
+He stopped and actually listened to what the guy had to say.

 “You’ve only got one shot at this folks.
 This is the real deal.
 This is your life and it’s actually happening.
 People, this is NOT a dress rehearsal!”

 My father just stood there staring at this guy.
 He was making some terrific points.

 All things considered, the subway preacher was holding it together pretty well.
 I suspect that I’d be running naked through the street if I actually understood what he was saying.
 You know, on more than just an intellectual level.